Sweets & Dessert

 • For the sprinkles, I recommend using jimmies or confetti sprinkles for the best results, but you can toss in any kind of sprinkles (some melt and bleed more than others, so be aware of that).

-2. In a large bowl, beat the butter, granulated sugar, and brown sugar together with an electric mixer on medium speed until light and fluffy, about 1–2 minutes.
+2. In a large bowl, cream butter, sugar, and brown sugar together with an electric mixer on medium speed for 1–2 minutes, until light and fluffy.

-1. Mix in the egg and vanilla extract until fully incorporated.
+3. Add the egg and vanilla extract and mix for another minute, until fully incorporated.

-1. Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+8. Let the cookies cool on the baking sheet for 5 minutes prior to transferring to a wire rack to cool completely.

 Recipe Tips & Notes